John Kinsella (poet)

-John Kinsella (born 1963) is an Australian poet, novelist, critic, essayist and editor.
+John Vincent Kinsella is an Australian poet, novelist, critic, essayist, and editor.
+Mainly known for his poetry, his writing is strongly influenced by landscape, and he espouses an "international regionalism" in his approach to place.
+He has also frequently worked in collaboration with other writers, artists, and musicians.
+He has also written under the names John Heywood and Ern Malley.
+Kinsella was a founding editor of the literary journal Salt: An International Journal of Poetry and Poetics in 1990.

+Early life and education

+John Vincent Kinsella was born in Perth, Western Australia, in 1963.
+His mother was a poet and he began writing poetry as a child.

+He worked in a variety of places, including laboratories, a fertiliser factory, and on farms, before becoming a full-time writer.

+Career

+Overview

+Kinsella has published between 40 and 70 books ("depending on how you count them"), and is one of Australia's most prolific contemporary poets.
+He has published some work under the pseudonyms "John Heywood" and "Ern Malley" (the latter referring to the Ern Malley literary hoax).
 His writing is strongly influenced by landscape, and he espouses an "international regionalism" in his approach to place.
-He has also frequently worked in collaboration with other writers, artists and musicians.

-Early life and work

-Kinsella was born in Perth, Western Australia.
-His mother was a poet and he began writing poetry as a child.
-He cites Judith Wright among his early influences.
-Before becoming a full-time writer, teacher and editor he worked in a variety of places, including laboratories, a fertiliser factory and on farms.

-Later poetry and writing
+He has said that all of his work is placed on a patch of land in the Western Australian wheatbelt.
+Author David Brooks, wrote in 2022: "If his poetry can be seen and understood as project (as I think it can: I think this is its real achievement), evolving into what he might describe as an ecopoetics, then these wheatbelt meditations are its core.
+They are an attempt to adjust the mindset and language of more traditional poetry to the needs of the ravaged landscape and the environmental crisis in which we find ourselves".

-Kinsella has published at least fifty books and his many awards include three Western Australian Premier's Book Awards, the Grace Leven Prize for Poetry, the John Bray Award for Poetry, the 2008 Christopher Brennan Award, the Victorian Premier's Literary Award for Poetry, the Judith Wright Calanthe Award for poetry (twice) and the Australian Prime Minister's Literary Award for Poetry.
+His awards include three Western Australian Premier's Book Awards, the Grace Leven Prize for Poetry, the John Bray Award for Poetry, the 2008 Christopher Brennan Award, the Victorian Premier's Literary Award for Poetry, the Judith Wright Calanthe Award for poetry (twice) and the Australian Prime Minister's Literary Award for Poetry.